 Physical Sciences Building Rm B-91

-The FEI CryoS/TEM is the result of NSF MRI award (1429155) and is the first monochromated, high-resolution cryo-S/TEM.
+The FEI CryoS/TEM is the result of NSF MRI award (1429155) and is the first monochromated, high-resolution cryo-S/TEM of its kind.
 This instrument is capable of imaging inorganic and organic materials at the nanoscale.
-It is equipped with a Field Emission Gun (X-FEG), a monochromator, probe corrector and the availability of single and double tilt holders for room temperature and cryo work.
-The microscope is set up for data collection at 60, 120 and 300 kV providing resolutions of up to 0.08 nm.
+It is equipped with a Field Emission Gun (X-FEG), a monochromator, probe corrector (STEM) and the availability of single and double tilt holders for room temperature and cryo work.
+The microscope is set up for data collection at 60, 80, 120, and 300 kV providing resolutions of up to 0.08 nm.

-Available modes for data acquisition range from single particle cryoEM, cryo tomography, Bright Field/Dark Field, EELS, STEM and Lorentz TEM and Low Dose imaging along with specialized holders necessary for preserving samples.
-The CryoS/TEM is equipped with a Gatan GIF Tridiem energy filter, for EELS and high resolution single particle applications, a cryo blades system for conducting data acquisition of materials and biological samples at liquid nitrogen temperatures, an FEI Ceta 16M camera a K2 Summit direct detector.
+Available modes for data acquisition include: single particle cryoEM, cryo tomography, Bright Field/Dark Field TEM/STEM, EELS, STEM, Lorentz TEM/STEM, and Low Dose imaging along with specialized holders necessary for preserving samples.
+The Cryo-S/TEM is equipped with a Gatan GIF Tridiem energy filter for EELS and high resolution single particle applications, a retractable cryo box for conducting data acquisition of materials and biological samples at liquid nitrogen temperatures, an FEI Ceta 16M camera a K2 Summit direct detector.